-- Be above reproach
+- above reproach,

-- Be the husband of one wife
+- the husband of one wife,

-- Be hospitable, a lover of good
+- not a lover of money.

 The qualifications for eldership only make sense and carry weight if they describe an office that everyone is familiar with.

-You might be quick to think, “that’s my preacher!
+You might be quick to think, “That’s my preacher!
 He’s the one who Paul is talking about.”

 But consider 1 Timothy 5:17: “Let the elders who rule well be considered worthy of double honor, especially those who labor in preaching and teaching.”

-“The elders who rule”
+“The elders who rule.”

-“The elders…who labor in preaching and teaching”
+“The elders…who labor in preaching and teaching.”

 “Elder” cannot only mean “preacher” because every church is expected to have some elders who help to rule the church but do not labor in preaching and teaching.

 When Paul describes ruling elders, he speaks of men with an active role in shepherding the flock.
 They labor alongside the primary preaching pastor(s).
 The church looks up to them for spiritual guidance (Ac.
 20:28; 1 Pet.
 5:3).
 They share the burden of discipling and equipping the saints (1 Pet.
 5:2; Eph.
 4:11–12).
 They will give an account for the flock (Heb.
 13:17).
 They are given by God to fill a specific role (Eph.
 4:11–12).

 When people pick up their Bibles and read Titus 1 or 1 Timothy 3, they do not think of board members.
 In some cases, board members are expected to do little more than show up to meetings and vote.